MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 | Wonder if             | Worry that           |
 | Reluctant             | Obsessed 	       |

+## Skills

+### Skills needed by Change Agents

+- Communicate to effect behaviour (what’s at stake, what could be, show it can work)
+- Prove it can work
+- There can be no change without conflict – become comfortable with conflict (learn to listed, ask people what’s in the way, ask for alternatives…)
+- Learn how to strategically address bullies
+- Frame your idea so people understand what you are talking about
+- Don’t go it alone when creating change
+- 10% minority rule – when you get 10% of a group to believe in an idea, it becomes a real idea and has a much higher likelihood of being approved
+- Understand when decisions are made and how things work and get done
+- Make friends with bureaucratic black belts (legal people, etc.)

+## Self-Care

 ### Self-Care for Change Agents

 - Gratitude - be grateful